NickSpriggs/netbooks_milestone_3/README.md

 My goal was to create a website that would allow users interested in reading more to find books based on their existing movie viewing habits.
 Specifically my goals were to:
-    - Allow unregistered users to search for films and view their respective book recommendations
+- Allow unregistered users to search for films and view their respective book recommendations.
 - Allow registered users to add films and recommendations to the site database.
-        - Additionally only the admin and user who created the films/recommendation could edit/delete from the database.
+    - Only allow the user who created the film/recommendation OR admin to update or delete them from the database.
+[The admin login is Username: admin / Password: bookmark]

 ## User Stories